 In addition to learning challenges, persons with attentional deficits often struggle with appropriate social interactions because they have difficulty focusing on relevant sensory cues.2

 In the case of our interactions, undistracted attention is required to accurately interpret and respond to the verbal and nonverbal components of language.
 If you have ever participated in a conversation with less than full attention, you likely know how this detracts from a genuine connection with the person involved.
 Divided attention (such as when having a conversation while watching television or while preoccupied with self-talk) detracts from the quality of our engagement in each activity.1 Full attention is required for optimal awareness of both the content and meaning of our internal and external dialogue.
 Therefore the most important gift we can give to both self and others is our full attention.
 To use an analogy, our attention is like a high-energy light beam that can be focused on any object of interest, whether within or outside of self.
 The direction of focused attention is an amazing neurological feat, involving innumerable synaptic connections within the cerebral cortex.
-Accordingly, focused attention requires conscious intention, first to initiate and then to ...
+Accordingly, focused attention requires conscious intention, first to ...